manuelmusngi/derivatives-modeling-power-derivatives/README.md

-This is a research paper replication in the Energy Sector on power derivatives.
+This project is an exercise on derivatives modeling and a research paper replication in the Energy Sector on power derivatives.
 The paper investigates how predictable patterns in electricity spot prices—especially seasonality—impact the pricing of power derivatives in the Nordic Power Exchange (Nord Pool).

 It evaluates one- and two-factor models to capture these dynamics and tests their empirical performance.